When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

 Step 4: Transplant the Seedlings

-After the successful germination of the seeds embraced with ideal care and affection, it is time to transplant them.
+After the successful germination of the seeds embraced with excellent care and affection, it is time to transplant them.

 Once seedless Watermelon seedlings grow over 6 to 9 inches and consist of a true set of leaves, they are ready to go wild in your garden.